The Ultimate New England Fall Road Trip Itinerary (6 States)

 Spend your last night in Boston seeing the things you didn’t get to see when you arrived.
 Or if you decided to tack sightseeing in Boston onto the end of your road trip, scroll all the way back to days one and two of the itinerary for the list of must-sees and do ‘s of Boston.

-FYI: We chose to spend our last night in Boston eating our fill of delicious lobster at lobster shacks down by the Boston Marina and strolling through the cobblestone streets and shops of The North End.
-We popped into our favorite pub, Mr Dooley’s, for another pint to celebrate the amazing Fall New England Road Trip we just had!
-Then we relaxed in our hotel room since we had an early flight in the morning.
-We chose to stay at the same hotel, Club Quarters Hotel, as we did when we arrived.
+🍁 FYI: We spent our last night in Boston enjoying lobster at the Boston Marina and strolling through The North End.
+We celebrated our Fall New England Road Trip with a pint at Mr. Dooley’s before relaxing in our hotel room.
+We stayed at Club Quarters Hotel, the same place we stayed when we arrived.

 Layers: